 You'll learn about autism spectrum conditions in contexts such as health, education, the economy, culture and the media.

-You'll learn through our Virtual Learning environment, where you'll have access to all the materials you need and direct contact with tutors.
+On this course you'll learn through our Virtual Learning environment where you'll have access to all the materials you need and direct contact with tutors.

 How you'll spend your time

-Students will actively engage with other students in online debates and complete writing and reflection tasks to critique current research evidence.
+Students will actively engage in online debates and complete writing and reflection tasks to critique current research evidence.
 You will also spend time reading course materials and additional research sources, and answering questions regarding linked texts.

 You'll get written course material, video clips and access to plenty of resources, including e-journal articles and e-books, via the University of Portsmouth Library.